ravipratap/testgit/README.md

-bbranch testing oilerplate for phonegap
+branch testing boilerplate for phonegap
 ===========